 When should I seek legal help for my work injury claim?

 If you have been injured on the job, seek legal help immediately.
-The attorneys at Neblett, Beard & Arsenault have more than 30 years of experience handling Louisiana workers’ compensation claims.
+The attorneys at Neblett, Beard & Arsenault have almost 40 years of experience handling Louisiana workers’ compensation claims.
 We know the system inside and out, and we will walk you through all your options.
 Let us focus on your claim, while you focus on healing.

 Contact us online or call us directly at 318.541.8188 to schedule your free consultation.